department-of-veterans-affairs/va.gov-team/platform/engineering/internal-tools.md

     * If your key doesn't seem to be working, ask for help in the [#vfs-platform-support](https://dsva.slack.com/channels/vfs-platform-support) Slack channel

-#### Accessing SOCKS proxy _from VA network_
+#### Accessing the SOCKS proxy

-The `~/.ssh/config` file on your local system contains configuration to access the SOCKS proxy from the VA network - see [Line 34 here](https://github.com/department-of-veterans-affairs/devops/blob/master/ssh/config#L34).
+The `~/.ssh/config` file on your local system contains configuration to access the SOCKS proxy from both [inside](https://github.com/department-of-veterans-affairs/devops/blob/master/ssh/config#L34) and [outside](https://github.com/department-of-veterans-affairs/devops/blob/master/ssh/config#L28) the VA network.

-1. Run the following command:

-   `ssh socks-va -D 2001 -N &`

-> **Note:** The first time you connect to the jumpbox, SSH will prompt to ask if you are sure you want to connect to a new host.
+>**Note:** The first time you connect to the proxy, SSH will prompt to ask if you are sure you want to connect to a new host.
 You will be unable to respond "yes" if SSH is in the background, so either bring it to the foreground with `fg` or omit the `&` character from the above command.
 You will have to enter "yes" at the prompt for the first / initial connection.

-1. Follow the instructions below to test and use the SOCKS proxy.

-#### Accessing SOCKS proxy _from the internet_

-The `~/.ssh/config` file on your local system contains configuration to access the SOCKS proxy from outside the VA network - see [Line 28 here](https://github.com/department-of-veterans-affairs/devops/blob/master/ssh/config#L28).
+##### From inside VA network

+Run the following command:

+   `ssh socks-va -D 2001 -N &`

+##### From outside VA network

-1. Run the following command:
+Run the following command:

    `ssh socks -D 2001 -N &`

->**Note:** The first time you connect to the jumpbox, SSH will prompt to ask if you are sure you want to connect to a new host.
-You will be unable to respond "yes" if SSH is in the background, so either bring it to the foreground with `fg` or omit the `&` character from the above command.
-You will have to enter "yes" at the prompt for the first / initial connection.

-1. Follow the instructions below to test and use the SOCKS proxy.

 ## Test and use the SOCKS proxy